Suhana-Samanta/Cognizant-Digital-Nurture-4.0-JavaFSE-SupersetID-6403192-/Week 8/2. Git-HOL/README.md

 * Explain the purpose of `.gitignore`.
 * Configure `.gitignore` to ignore unwanted files and folders in a Git repository.

-In this hands-on lab, I:

-* Implemented a `.gitignore` file to exclude `.log` files and a `log` folder from version control.
-* Verified that these files and folders were ignored in the working directory and not staged for commits.

 ---

 ## Prerequisites

-Before starting this lab, I had:
+Before starting this lab, the following were ensured:

 * A working Git environment set up.
 * Notepad++ integrated as the default Git editor.
-* An existing Git repository in my local system linked to a remote repository in GitLab.
+* An existing Git repository in the local system linked to a remote repository in GitLab.

 ---